 controlled by us.
 The other half of our music is simply being distributed

 through our site.
-These tracks are owned by the individual composers
+These tracks are owned by the individual composers/musicians

 who sent the music to us.
 We sell their tracks and pay them half

 of the profits.
-These composers often have the same music sold via
+These musicians often have the same music sold via

-other royalty-free music sites as well, and some of those
+other music sites as well, such as their own band site - and some

-sites may submit the music into a Content ID / fingerprinting database.
+of those sites may submit the music into a Content ID /

 We constantly remind our composers that we do not